Okay, so if these are the areas that the role is moving into and the characteristics of a strategic business partner, what are the challenges?

 For me, I used to get nervous in meetings, and I would sweat if I know I had to present something, and I had to force myself to speak up.

 To get over my nerves, I started to over-prepare, and although this tactic is quite clearly a lack of confidence (I doubt my male colleagues were doing the same).
-I would rehearse what I had to talk about, I think about questions I might be asked, and I would read everything that was happening around the meeting, so I felt more prepared.
+I would rehearse what I had to talk about, think about questions I might be asked, and read everything that was happening around the meeting, so I felt more prepared.
 It wasn’t necessary half the time, but it helped me feel more confident to speak up.

 Your Assistant works WITH you, not FOR you.
 Hallie reads all of my emails, attends the majority of my classes & trainings, listens on calls, and sits in on meetings.
 She is more effective when she knows what I know, knows how I think, how I solve problems, and what I have decided and promised (so she can follow-up and deliver).
 Do not keep your Assistant on the periphery, assigning tasks that have no context or meaning.
 They will be far more invested in your success when they are a part of the entire process, and eventually part of the decision making or even making decisions on your behalf.
 When you bring your assistant into your inner circle – everyone wins.